ysangkok/python-bitcoinlib/README.md

 ## Note on v1.0.0 release

-It should be noted that the switch to v1.0.0 does not signify that the library is in any way more 'mature' or 'stable' or 'production-ready' than the v0.10.x.
-The switch to the new major version was done purely because of the big refactoring effort that was made to improve the consistency of the library API, make it more composeable and maintainable.
+The switch to v1.0.0 does not signify that the library is in any way more 'mature' or 'stable' or 'production-ready' than the v0.10.x.The switch to the new major version was done purely because of the big refactoring effort that was made to improve the consistency of the library API, make it more composeable and maintainable.
 This required significant API breakage, and it made sense to If anything, the first release of the v1.0.x version is bound to be less stable than the v0.10.x, because of the amount of new code that was introduced.